marionebl/svg-term-cli/README.md

     $ svg-term --cast 113643
 ```

-## Why?
+## Rationale

+Replace GIF asciicast recordings where you can not use the [asciinema player](https://asciinema.org/), e.g. `README.md` files on GitHub and the npm registry.

-The case is to use SVGs in READMEs instead of GIFs.
-The image above at the top of this README is an example.
+The image at the top of this README is an example.
 See how sharp the text looks, even when you zoom in?
 That’s because it’s an SVG!

 ## License